 Molding marzipan fruits and vegetables for Christmas presents is one of the most memorable craft experiences from my childhood.
 Marzipan is a tasty paste of play dough-like malleability that is made of ground almonds and sugar.
 You can make your own marzipan, but it’s easiest to buy a tube of it.
 Color chunks of it with food coloring (or paint it with a paintbrush) and use it to model pretty much anything you can think of.
-Kids of all ages enjoy out of it or using cookie cutters to make cake decorations.
-If you’ve got a lot of time on your hands and some serious baking skills, have the kids help make marzipan mushrooms, branches, leaves, and forest critters to adorn a modeling creatures .
-Bûche de Noël.
+Kids of all ages enjoy modeling creatures out of it or using cookie cutters to make cake decorations.
+If you’ve got a lot of time on your hands and some serious baking skills, have the kids help make marzipan mushrooms, branches, leaves, and forest critters to adorn a Bûche de Noël.

 I’m not sure how the “put it in a jar” idea escaped me until now, but I’m all in.
 Like all great ideas, this one is dead-simple.
 Get some canning jars at a garage sale (or buy them new), sterilize and dry them, and then add all the makings for a great soup or batch of cookies.
 Adorn each jar with nice ribbon and cloth, print a label for it, attach the recipe, and voilà!
 The recipient gets to choose when to make the food (say, in February, after she has recovered from the glut of holiday goodies).
 Pack the ingredients neatly and vary the colors to form pretty stripes.
-Given how many sweets the average American eats between Halloween and New Year’s, I’m leaning towards jarring a this year.
+Given how many sweets the average American eats between Halloween and New Year’s, I’m leaning towards jarring a hearty bean soup this year.
 Let the kids help pick and measure the ingredients, pack the jars, and design the labels and decorations.
 So delightfully ye olde timey.
-If your family pickles stuff, then you know what I mean. hearty bean soup
+If your family pickles stuff, then you know what I mean.

-This One Is for the Birds This is perhaps a bit of stretch, because it’s not a human food gift, but what kid or backyard naturalist doesn’t love feeding wild animals, especially birds?
+This is perhaps a bit of stretch, because it’s not a human food gift, but what kid or backyard naturalist doesn’t love feeding wild animals, especially birds?
 The commercial versions of these bird feeders are typically pretty pricy — which makes this easy-on-the-pocketbook project practically economical and a great gift to help our winged friends get through the winter.
 That’s what I’d call a holiday season win-win.
-Here’s an and a more involved but pretty easy DIY pinecone feeder .
-Consider buying the seed at birdseed wreath to support local bird habitat conservation efforts.
-Seattle Audubon Society
+Here’s an easy DIY pinecone feeder and a more involved but pretty birdseed wreath.
+Consider buying the seed at Seattle Audubon Society to support local bird habitat conservation efforts.

 Don’t skip ahead!
 I know this sounds old-fashioned and stodgy, but a cheese log (or wheel or triangle) is fun to make, delicious to eat, and a delight to receive.
 This festive food gift is one that your friends and relatives can use as an appetizer at their own holiday meal or party.
-I discovered a that convinced me a cheese log is in fact a great gift to make with kids.
+I discovered a great recipe that convinced me a cheese log is in fact a great gift to make with kids.
 When made by hand at home with high-quality cheeses and nuts, you have a crowd pleaser, not a Hickory Farms sodium bomb.
 Best of all, the recipient can freeze it and bring it out later in the season..

 Want more DIY holiday gift ideas?
 We’ve got ’em: